I first encountered Salade Niçoise in a most embarrassing way — by reading about it in a cheap romance novel.

 But if you do used canned tuna, I implore you not to reach for a cheap supermarket variety.
 Splurge on a Mediterranean option (I’m partial to Tonnino Ventresca), or better yet, a sustainable wild caught albacore such as the brand I use here in Seattle from the fishing boat St. Jude.

-Once you’ve made your salade, all that’s left is to find a place in the sun with a cold glass of wine.
+Once you’ve made your salade, all that’s left is to find a place in the sun with a cold glass of wine or a chilled Perrier with lemon.
 The paperback romance is optional.

 - 1 teaspoon dried thyme

-- 4 ounces butter lettuce arugula or other greens
+- 3 ounces butter lettuce arugula, romaine or other greens

-- 3 or 4 hard-boiled eggs roughly chopped or quartered
+- 2 hard-boiled eggs roughly chopped or quartered

 - 7 oz. can tuna packed in olive oil